 Once a student household has graduated, a new student group will need to be found.
 However, due to the inevitable cycle of the academic year, Landlords are provided with an element of security in knowing the next student intake will need somewhere nice to live.
 Consequently, student lets can offer a consistent and regular income for those Landlords offering good quality accommodation in the most student friendly areas of the city.

 Should you choose to rent a house or flat through Inclusive Property Management, we will ensure your rental income is protected through the requirement for each tenant to have a guarantor.
 Students tend to be excellent tenants and are good at paying their rent but can be difficult to reference as they don’t have a fixed income, and in most cases come from living at home with parents/carers.
 A guarantor (typically a parent/guardian) will be responsible for covering the rent if your student tenant is unable to pay.

-Most student households are seeking modern, well-maintained accommodation that is close to both the university and the city center.
+Most households are seeking modern, well-maintained student accommodation that is close to both the university and the city centre.
 Student tenants expect their chosen property to be furnished, warm and welcoming, well maintained, clean and tidy throughout.

 In addition to providing comfortable accommodation, there are some health and safety standards that need to be met.
 These relate to accreditation and licensing requirements as set out in the 2004 Housing Act and other related legislation.
 These standards apply to the letting of any House of Multiple Occupation and IPM can help ensure any property you own or buy to house student tenants complies with those related statutory requirements.